Turning 3% into 100%: A Product Pivot During COVID and a New Long Term Marketing Strategy for a Luxury Adventure Tourism Operator

 Marketing New Tourism Products for Locals

 Winter 20/21 would be a very challenging ski season, with borders closed and covid still raging.
 But NEH adopted new health protocols, and decided to open for private trips, for Canadians only.
-In normal years, more than 90% of Northern Escape’s guests typically come from the US and overseas, so to operate with a Canadian-only market, would require a major pivot.
+In normal years, nearly all of Northern Escape’s guests typically come from the US and overseas (Canadians make up about 3% heli skiing clientele), so to operate with a Canadian-only market, would require a major pivot.
 We worked with their team to create and market new, discounted heli and cat skiing products, specifically designed for Canadians.
 This involved market and competitor research, website work, SEO and Google and Facebook Ads.

 Building a Long Term Foundation

 Up to this point, NEH’s ideal client was anyone who wanted to go heli skiing and could afford to pay for it.
-And their marketing reflected that, being essentially identical to their competitor’s and did not offer any clear point of differentiation.
+And their marketing reflected that, being essentially identical to their competitor’s and offering no clear point of differentiation.

 We had our work cut out for us and began working on a new, long term strategy.
 Using the Duct Tape Marketing System, our first task was to begin ideal client interviews.
 We made over a dozen phone interviews with NEH’s top clients, the trip leaders who return year after year, and bring groups with them.
 We soon began to spot trends and key differentiators and by the end of this exercise, and with additional deep competitor and market research, we developed ‘ideal client personas’ and new core messaging for NEH.